 · As well as our current hygiene measures, we will be asking children, staff, parents, carers and any visitors to wash their hands upon entering and leaving the setting.

 · Any visitor to the setting will be asked the following questions:

-o Have you had either a high temperature (37.8c or more), a new persistent cough or loss of taste or smell (anosmia) within the last fourteen days or had close contact with someone who has?
+o Have you had either a high temperature (37.8c or more), a new persistent cough or loss of taste or smell (anosmia) within the last ten days or had close contact with someone who has?

 · Our practitioners cannot maintain social distancing from the children as we have to deal with personal care etcetera.
 The Department for Education understands that it is virtually impossible for us as an Early Years setting to maintain social distancing at all times, but we must endeavour to do so.